The last 8 players Manchester United signed from the Football League

 Being one of the biggest clubs in the world comes with the expectation you sign the biggest players in the world, but that doesn’t mean United ignore the development of players at smaller clubs.

-We’ve looked back at the other signings the Red Devils have made from the Football League prior to Harrison to see how they’ve got on.
+We’ve looked back at the previous signings the Red Devils have made from the Football League prior to Harrison to see how they’ve got on.